Thinkful-Ed/authoroo/lib/docker/Dockerfile.md

 > **Note**: Feel free to delete this file.
 It is just documentation for you to get the project setup correctly.

-In order to have the local development have functional parody with Qualified.io, you will use Docker to run or test the solution code.
+In order to have the local development have functional parity with Qualified.io, you will use Docker to run or test the solution code.
 Essentially, anything in the `./solution` folder overwrites anything in the rest the project.

 ## npm scripts